molgenis/molgenis-emx2/README.md

 # For developers, what I have that works
 last updated 15 nov 2020
-* Java 13 (don't forget to set JAVA_HOME because that is what gradle uses)
-* Postgresql 13
-* Gradle 6.7 (watch out that it uses java 13, check with --version, otherwise fix JAVA_HOME)
 * IntelliJ 20202 with
   * google-format plugin
   * prettier plugn, set to include 'vue' and 'on save'